 The project’s focus was Knowledge Translation (KT).
 The overall goal of the project was to assist teams in implementing future system-wide projects and to address a Health Quality Council of Alberta recommendation from a report titled, Review of the Quality of Care and Safety of Patients Requiring Access to Emergency Department Care and Cancer Surgery and the Role and Process of Physician Advocacy Report (February 2012).

 The deliverables were a case study and KT plan that includes tools, templates and change management strategies for dissemination of knowledge.
-Dr. Kathryn Todd, Vice President Research, Innovation & Analytics, was the Executive Sponsor and Rosmin Esmail, HTAA Director, was the Project Sponsor.
+Dr. Kathryn Todd, Vice President, System Innovations & Programs, was the Executive Sponsor and Rosmin Esmail, HTAA Director, was the Project Sponsor.
 For an introduction to the project see the infographic.
 A repository of change management tools is being developed.

 AGREE II – Appraisal of Guidelines for Research and Evaluation